98548J/98548J.github.io/docs/engineering/2023-09-22-CatapultRebuild.md

 {: .design}
 # Develop Solution

 For our rebuild, we require a catapult that can be loaded in two ways: one for match loads and another with an intake.
-Our plan is to create a spot in front of the catapult for auton or early match where we can load the tri-balls.
+Our plan is to create a spot in front of the catapult for autonomous or early match where we can load the tri-balls.
 This way, they will be hit by the catapult, almost like a punch, instead of sitting inside it.
 Then once the match is set in, we will use our intake to carry the tri-ball into the catapult itself, to launch it instead of punching it.

 {: .design}
 # Construction